PNASH Funding Opportunities

 Student Projects

-Research opportunities exist for matriculated undergraduate and graduate students.
+PNASH has no current research opportunities for matriculated undergraduate and graduate students.
 Previous student projects led by PNASH investigators have focused on pesticide exposure, injury epidemiology, and environmental justice.
-The PNASH Center is multidisciplinary and in the past, has sponsored student projects from the UW Department of Anthropology, UW School of Medicine, UW School or Nursing, and the Evans School of Public Affairs.
-Additional students are involved with our partners at Washington State University, Oregon Health Sciences University, Oregon State University and the NIOSH Alaska Pacific Office.
+The PNASH Center sponsored student projects from the UW Department of Anthropology, UW School of Medicine, UW School of Nursing, and the Evans School of Public Affairs and has enjoyed student participation from Washington State University, Oregon Health Sciences University, Oregon State University, and the NIOSH Alaska Pacific Office.

 PNASH Advisor

-Our research requires close ties to agricultural communities and regional players that have a stake in occupational safety and health in farming, fishing, and forestry.
-If you feel you can contribute to making PNASH's research relevant to your community and interests, we would welcome you as an advisor.
-The PNASH Center offers two ways for you to participate: a two-year appointment to serve on our advisory board or an informal advisory role where we provide you with regular updates on our activities and findings and seek your input.
+Our research required close ties to agricultural communities and regional players with a stake in occupational safety and health in farming, fishing, and forestry.
+We thank you if you contributed to making PNASH's research relevant to your community and interests.

 Collaborative Projects

-The PNASH Center encourages new and established investigators to pursue research in agricultural safety and health.
-We are happy to assist investigators by serving as a resource, working in partnership, or helping pursue funding available directly through the National Institute for Occupational Safety and Health (NIOSH) and others, depending on the project focus.
+The PNASH Center encouraged new and established investigators to pursue agricultural safety and health research.
+We assisted investigators by serving as a resource, working in partnership, or helping pursue funding available directly through the National Institute for Occupational Safety and Health (NIOSH) and others, depending on the project focus.

 We would like to hear from you.